ericpugh/drupal-usajobs/README.txt

 Overview
 --------
-This module creates a block which displays a job listings from USAjobs.gov The module provides a configuration form which allows a user with permission to set parameters used to query the USAjobs Search API.
-Results of this query are output in a custom "USAjobs Listings" block, and also as JSON at example.com/usajobs_integration/listings.json for sites that wish to manipulate the results using Javascript.
+This module creates a block which displays a job listings from USAJobs.gov The module provides a configuration form which allows a user with permission to set parameters used to query the USAJobs Search API.
+Results of this query are output in a custom "USAJobs Listings" block, and also as JSON at example.com/usajobs_integration/listings.json for sites that wish to manipulate the results using Javascript.
-More information about the USAjobs Search API: https://developer.usajobs.gov/Search-API/Instantiating-the-API
+More information about the USAJobs Search API: https://developer.usajobs.gov/Search-API/Instantiating-the-API